homemade pasta dough

-Homemade pasta dough is quick and easy.
-You’ll find yourself asking: why do I buy it when I can make homemade pasta from scratch?
-Oh yes, because it’s a little bit messy too.
-Flour everywhere, tools to wash, yourself to clean as well…
+Making homemade pasta dough is quick and easy.
+You’ll find yourself asking: why do I buy it when I can make pasta from scratch?
+Oh yes, because it’s a little bit messy too: flour everywhere, tools to wash, yourself to clean as well…

-Semolina homemade pasta ingredients are just a few: semolina flour, 00 or all-purpose flour (just to powder the working surface and the dough), water, and salt.
+Semolina pasta ingredients are just a few: semolina flour, 00 flour – plus a bit more to sprinkle the working surface and the dough -, water, and salt.

-Homemade pasta with semolina is eggless: semolina flour is richer in proteins, that will help the dough stay together and better hold the heat of boiling water.
+Pasta with semolina is eggless: semolina flour is richer in proteins, which help the dough stay together and better hold the heat of boiling water.

-You can make homemade pasta by hand or with a mixer (dough hook on)
+You can make this homemade pasta by hand – on a wooden working surface – or with a mixer with the kneading hook on.

 - 1.5 cups semolina flour

 If you are making basil flavored green pasta, grind the basil leaves - cleaned and dried - together with the flours.

 Place the flours in the mixer bowl with the kneading hook on, or on a working surface, if you are going to work the dough with your hands.